adityacheruku/kuchlu/MEDIA_IMPLEMENTATION_GUIDE.md

-# ChirpChat: Media Handling Implementation Guide
+# Kuchlu: Media Handling Implementation Guide

-This document provides a detailed technical overview of how image and audio/voice messages are handled in the ChirpChat application.
+This document provides a detailed technical overview of how image and audio/voice messages are handled in the Kuchlu application.
 It is intended for developers to understand the end-to-end flow from user interaction to final delivery.

 ## 1. High-Level Architecture: The "Instant Send" Illusion